7ujian/meg4/src/lua/README.md

 This is a stripped down and security hardened Lua. **DO NOT** use the stock Lua repo.
 I repeat **DO NOT** use the stock Lua repo, that's full of security holes.

-The original source was downloaded from [lua-5.4.6.tar.gz](https://www.lua.org/ftp/lua-5.4.6.tar.gz).
+The original source was downloaded from [lua-5.4.7.tar.gz](https://www.lua.org/ftp/lua-5.4.7.tar.gz).

-If you have to update Lua, then keep THIS luaconf.h (otherwise make sure it is using snprintf and NOT sprintf, and that the stack is reasonably limited), delete lua.c, lcorolib.c, ldblib.c, liolib.c, loadlib.c, loslib.c; remove *all* file operations (like Lua_doFile and friends) and *all* pipe and exec functionality: edit lauxlib.c and remove luaL_fileresult, luaL_execresult, LoadF, getF, errfile, skipBOM, skipcomment, luaL_loadfilex functions; edit lbaselib.c and remove luaB_loadfile, luaB_doFile, edit linit.c and from the table remove luaopen_package, luaopen_coroutine, luaopen_io, luaopen_os, luaopen_debug.
+If you have to update Lua, then keep THIS luaconf.h (otherwise make sure it is using snprintf and NOT sprintf, and that the stack is reasonably limited), delete lua.c, luac.c lcorolib.c, ldblib.c, liolib.c, loadlib.c, loslib.c; remove *all* file operations (like
+Lua_doFile and friends) and *all* pipe and exec functionality: edit lauxlib.c and remove luaL_fileresult, luaL_execresult, LoadF, getF, errfile, skipBOM, skipcomment, luaL_loadfilex functions; edit lbaselib.c and remove luaB_loadfile, luaB_doFile, edit linit.c and from the table remove luaopen_package, luaopen_coroutine, luaopen_io, luaopen_os, luaopen_debug.
 Remove the missing .o files